bhwarren/pm/README.md

 - if searching local and no package specified, list all
 - workaround for: Apt & Yum don't have a good command for searching local packages

+----- v0.94 -------- (testing)
+- added option to get info about a package
+- changed option for installing to capital, given info option and more importance

 To-Do:
+- consider changing update to capital
 - stop relying on which
 - add opensuse/zypper support
 - add gentoo/emerge support